niazhussain/abag/README.md

 Is a crypto currency convertor with a list of crypto currencies rates.

+This project well tested on Chrome 67.0.3396.62 / Linux

 ### Additional features

 - Sorting of crypto currencies list